salahgafoor/salahgafoor/README.md

 - 👯 I’m looking to collaborate Instagram
 - 🤔 I’m looking for help with Django Rest frameworks
 - 💬 Ask me about Django or any other programming related stuff
-- 📫 How to reach me: Instagram @salahgafoor
+- 📫 How to reach me: Gmail at salahgafoor@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend major time with tech stuff